Coalición Floresta Logo Coalición Floresta Search Buscar

 Total 1.000 Source: Own elaboration All these calculations can be observed in Anexo 1.

-It is important to reiterate that, as stated in previous paragraphs, the lack of current market statistics that incorporate the dynamics of the local market for this activity, limits the incorporation of other assumptions beyond those previously supported in the first application.
-For this reason, for this opportunity it is considered appropriate to maintain the same weighting factor and the other statistics that support it, since such statistics usually present few fluctuations or variations due to the variables they measure, such as, for example, the kilometers traveled, routes, and branches of the different bus lines.
+It is important to reiterate that, as stated in previous paragraphs, the lack of current market statistics that incorporate the dynamics of the local market on this activity limits the incorporation of other assumptions beyond those previously supported in the first application; therefore, for this opportunity it is considered appropriate to maintain the same weighting factor and the other statistics that support it, since these statistics usually present few fluctuations or variations due to the variables they measure, such as kilometers traveled, routes, and branches of the different bus lines.

-10. Resulting T-BE Rate Finally, the rate applicable to the supply of electrical energy associated with and dedicated to charging centers at the premises for electric buses is obtained as a function of energy (kWh).
-For this, the weighted average of the flat rates per company calculated (table 4) is performed, considering the relative weights from table 5, obtaining a flat T-BE rate of 53.41 colones/kWh.
+10. Resulting T-BE Rate Finally, the rate applicable to the supply of electricity associated with and dedicated to depot charging stations for electric buses is obtained based on energy (kWh).
+To do this, the weighted average of the flat rates per company calculated (table 4) is performed, considering the relative weights of table 5, obtaining a flat T-BE rate of 53.41 colones/kWh.

-It is considered that the sale of electrical energy to electric bus operators at charging centers at the premises will be billed in terms of units of electrical energy (kWh).
-This is because the charging of electric buses is considered part of the public service of electrical energy supply in the distribution and commercialization stage.
+It is considered that the sale of electricity to electric bus operators at depot charging stations will be billed in terms of electric energy units (kWh).
+This is because the charging of electric buses is considered part of the public electricity supply service in the distribution and commercialization stage.

-The rate will be reviewed within 2 years from its publication in the Official Gazette La Gaceta, with the objective of analyzing the statistical information generated during the implementation phase to assess its modification and determine the frequency of its update.
-Based on the generation of data associated with the dedicated measurement system for electric bus charging at the premises, the magnitude of the rate may be analyzed, as well as assessing differentiations by time ranges.
+The rate will be reviewed within 2 years from its publication in the Diario Oficial La Gaceta, with the objective of analyzing the statistical information generated during the implementation phase to assess its modification and determine the periodicity of its updating.
+Based on the generation of data associated with the metering system dedicated to the charging of electric buses at depots, the magnitude of the rate may be analyzed, as well as assessing differentiations by time-of-use periods.

 [.]